erikablair/prosody-install-debian-buster/README.md

 * `git clone https://github.com/erikablair/prosody-install-debian-buster.git`
 * `cd prosody-install-debian-buster`

 Open prosody.cfg.lua and prosody.conf; and replace all *example.com* with your chosen DNS.
 This is easily accomplished with substitution in vim...
 * `:%s/example.com/yourDNShere.com`  then;
 * `:wq` to save and quit.

+You will want to add yourself as an admin at line 44 of `prosody.cfg.lua`; you will create this user later.
+* `admins = { "user@example.com" }`

 After you have installed Prosody and Nginx copy prosody.cfg.lua and prosody.conf to the appropriate locations...
 * `sudo cp ~/.tmp/prosody.cfg.lua /etc/prosody/`
 * `sudo cp ~/.tmp/prosody.conf /etc/nginx/conf.d/`

 *Be sure to take note of all ports listed in prosody.cfg.lua!
 They will have to be allowed by your firewall and forwarded on your router.*
 * *tcp ports-*
     * *80, 443, 3478, 5222, 5269, 5281, 5349, 5280, 5281*